Buell Motorcycle Company: Technology

 and Buell's Director of Analysis, Test & Engineering Process, Abraham Askenazi, Parker conceded the ZTL system's advantage in unsprung weight.
 But he pointed out the remaining weight is located further out on the rim where it is most detrimental to acceleration and braking, and that there were potential heat transfer issues, and the need for one fork leg to be stronger than the other.
 Responding, Askenazi disputed all of Parker's criticisms, saying the ZTL system was 30% lighter than the brakes on the Suzuki GSX-R1000, and that the inertia of having the weight further out on the rim, and the heat generation near the tire, were not negative factors, based on testing.
 Askenazi concluded that testing and race track experience had proven the ZTL to be "state of the art."

 Other industry innovations introduced by Buell in the XB lineup were the "fuel in frame" technology, and the dual use of the swingarm as an oil tank.

 Also, all Buell models have a muffler mounted below the engine which helps keep mass centralized with some models featuring a computer-controlled valve to switch between two exhaust paths as necessary to maximize torque.
 Buell designs focus on providing good handling, comfortable riding, easy maintenance, and street-friendly real-world performance.
 Buell motorcycles were engineered with an emphasis on what they called the "Trilogy of Tech": mass centralization, low unsprung weight, and frame rigidity.

 Buell engines were designed to be street-friendly both in fuel efficiency (up to 70 mpgus with the Blast), and in torque (the 1,203 cc version produces 110 Nm).
 They are also simple and easy to maintain.
 Most Buell two-cylinder engines utilize computer controlled ducted forced air cooling (variable speed fan that only activates as required), two valves per cylinder, a single throttle body, zero maintenance hydraulic valve actuation, and zero maintenance gear-driven cams.

-Buell advanced their 1190 platform significantly under the Erik Buell Racing tenure.
+Buell advanced its 1190 platform significantly under the Erik Buell Racing tenure.
 Engine technology improved to the EV-V2 1190cc 72 degree V-Twin that produces 185 horsepower at 10,600 rpm and 102 ft. lbs. of torque at 8200 rpm.